steveblue/angular2-rollup/README.md

 - service

 EXAMPLE: `ngr generate service --name todo-list --dir path/to/folder`

+When generating a module, there is an optional `--include` flag what will auto import various other types into the Module.

+- `ngr generate module --name todo-list --include route,component,route,directive`

+This example generates files for configuring routes, component, and directive and then auto imports those files into the module.

 You can configure prefixes for Classes, Component and Directive selector in `build.config.js`.
 Omit the properties from the config to operate without prefixes.
 Defaults are included that follow the Angular Styleguide.